chimaera66/DNA-autosomal-superkit-creator/README.md

 3. run python `create_superkit.py` and the program will parse the DNA files in the default directory `./input/` and merge them together to a `SuperKit`

 4. Currently supported command line arguments are
     * -o, --outputFormat: Sets the template for the formatting of the output file.
-Valid formats are: SuperKit, 23andMe v5, AncestryDNA v2, FamilyTreeDNA v3, LivingDNA v1.0.2 and MyHeritage v1.
+Valid formats are: SuperKit, "23andMe v5", "AncestryDNA v2", "FamilyTreeDNA v3", "LivingDNA v1.0.2" and "MyHeritage v1".
 Defaults to SuperKit.
     * -t, --trimSNP: Trims the SNPs to fit within the tested ranges of the different companys that the outputFormat tries to emulate.
 Defaults to false.
     * -mv, --majorityVote: Drops genotype based on a majority vote.
 If there are two AA and one CC on the same position, then one AA is kept and the other rows drops.
 This is considerably slower than the normal keep first row, but it should be more accurate.
 Defaults to false.